 Post-bacc students take undergraduate education courses offered at Bryn Mawr and Haverford Colleges.
 Because the post-bacc program enrolls a small number of students each year (usually, between three and five students), the majority of students enrolled in education classes are therefore undergraduates representing a broad range of interests and experiences in education.

-Students in the program receive One Cards and have access to most campus resources, including the libraries, the athletic facilities, as well as to an e-mail account and commuter parking spaces (a $50 per semester parking permit is required).
+Students in the program receive One Cards and have access to most campus resources, including the libraries, the athletic facilities, as well as to an e-mail account and commuter parking spaces.
 Students are welcomed to all campus-wide events.
 They may purchase meals in the dining halls.
 While students are encouraged to take advantage of campus career resources by scheduling meetings with counselors, attending information sessions, and setting up a credentials file, both colleges' on-line recruiting programs, through which students apply for jobs and schedule on-campus interviews, are for undergraduates only.